sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 ## Intro
 This tutorial will guide you through creating and setting up a simple Python application by using cf CLI.
 You will start by building and deploying a web application that returns simple data – a **Hello World!** message.
 This simple app will consume an SAP BTP service, and then will be invoked through a web microservice (application router).
-Finally, you will set authentication checks and authorization roles to properly access and manage your web application.
+Finally, you will set authentication and authorization checks to properly access your web application.

 ---